akaurh/cse15l-lab-reports/lab-report-week-1.md

 Note: the XX was replaced by our course specific username.

-From there enter your password in and _voila_ we're remotely connected to another computer !
+From there, enter your password in, and _voila_ we're remotely connected to another computer !

 ![Image](lab-images/lab1_3.png)